khalidnoor100/Academy-Journal-/README.md

 Reflection
 task 4
 set and environment variable named first name containing my last name using the particular command line for the specifc VM.
-I did this for both my linux and windows systems.
+I did this for both my linux and windows systems
+I created a presentation on the different key folder locations in both linux and windows and presented them to mu colleagues.
+I then created a presentation on the uses of environment variables in different situations.